Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Many pension providers will claim 20% in tax relief on your behalf every time you deposit a payment into your private pension pot.
 This is known as ‘relief at source’ and will be paid into your pension fund by the government.

-If your pension scheme isn’t set up for automatic tax relief, or if you’re a higher earner paying more than the basic rate of tax, you could be claiming back up to a further 25% in pension contribution tax relief through your Self Assessment, or up to 26% if you’re a Scottish taxpayer.
+If your pension scheme isn’t set up for automatic tax relief, or if you’re a higher earner paying more than the basic rate of tax, you could be claiming back up to a further 25% in pension contribution tax relief through your Self Assessment, or up to 28% if you’re a Scottish taxpayer (basically whatever tax rate you pay, minus the 20% basic rate).

 The Annual Allowance means you can make up to £60,000 of contributions into a personal pension scheme before you need to start paying tax on them.